parap/todo/Readme.md

 - allow to hide/display every panel;
 - force completed normal items to be auto-archived in one day after completion???
-- add translations, in particular to Russian.

 - on edit click - focus edit field, select it's content.
 On 'escape' click close it without save.

 =============== DONE ====================

+- internationalize it (add Russian templates and transcripts)
+- add translations, in particular to Russian.
 - deploy it
 - properly intercept "not logged" exception
 - set Login/Logout button depend on if user is logged in.